-The iPass Mobile Network is the world’s largest commercial Wi-Fi network and trusted connectivity platform, with far more hotels, airports, business venues and inflight Internet than any other network.
-The iPass Mobile Network has over 1.2 million hotspots in 123 countries and territories1 as follows:
+The iPass Mobile Network is the world’s largest commercial Wi-Fi provider, with millions of community hotspots, inflight Internet and far more hotels, airports, and other business venues than any other network!
+A few venues include:

-You get your network in your pocket virtually anywhere you roam.
+For the enterprise: A network in your pocket virtually anywhere you roam

-- Single secure login: Mobile users can use their corporate credentials to easily and securely log in to the Internet across the world’s largest commercial access footprint.
+- Single secure login: Mobile users can easily and securely log in to the Internet using their corporate credentials throughout the world’s largest commercial Wi-Fi footprint.
 The organization receives a single invoice that details usage records by user and connection method.

-- Single vendor relationship: IT gets the simplicity of dealing with a single vendor rather than having to sign contracts with, monitor and manage possibly hundreds of service providers, giving you predictable and standardized rates around the world.
-Additionally, iPass can serve as a single point of trust-organizations don’t have to worry whether they can trust the security of each and every provider within the iPass Mobile Network.
+- A single vendor relationship: You get the simplicity of dealing with a single vendor rather than having to sign contracts with, monitor and manage tens or even hundreds of service providers, giving you predictable and standardized rates around the world.
+Additionally, iPass can serve as a single point of trust—you don’t have to worry about the security of each provider within the iPass Mobile Network.

 - Secure authentication: When users log in to the iPass Mobile Network, their credentials are passed over the Internet using a 128-bit encrypted connection that uses the Secure Sockets Layer (SSL) protocol and mutual key exchange between the various iPass platform components.
 The iPass protocol ensures that users’ credentials (username and password) and other possible authentication attributes are not compromised.